About Elisabeth

 Music

-Beginning in 2004, Elisabeth studied voice privately, then spent many years on the singer/songwriter circuit in Chicago, self-producing 5 solo albums, including a showcase album, Country of Origin (see below).
-She also worked closely with theatre groups, writers, and a magician to create commissioned stage and theme music.
-After experiencing the thrills of improvisation as lead vocalist for both Robert Metrick's The Power of Then and Carole McCurdy's ALAS, she moved into both free improvisation and formal composition.
-She earned a Specialist Certificate in Music Composition for Film and TV from Berklee in 2015, and from 2015-17 studied music composition part-time in the graduate program at Western Michigan University.
+Beginning in 2004, Elisabeth studied voice privately, then spent many years on the singer/songwriter circuit in Chicago, self-producing 5 solo albums, and working with theatre groups, writers, and a magician to create stage and theme music.
+After experiencing the thrills of improvisation as lead vocalist for Robert Metrick's The Power of Then and Carole McCurdy's ALAS, she moved into both free improvisation and formal composition, studying music composition through Berklee online and at Western Michigan University.

-In 2017 she initiated the Improv Poetry Orchestra, a pop-up performance experience that anyone can organize, which pairs improvisers of music and poetry together in a live setting.
+In 2017 she initiated the Improv Poetry Orchestra, which pairs improvisers of music and poetry together in a live setting.
 She was fortunate to be a participant composer at the Toronto Creative Music Lab, a composer-in-residence at the Kimmel Harding Nelson Center for the Arts and Wildacres, and worked with improviser/composer Karl Berger at the Atlantic Center for the Arts.
 Her works have been performed internationally, including New York, Melbourne, Canberra, Berlin, Montreal, and Zacatecas.

 Country of Origin